pablotrianda/brancher/README.md

 # Next steps
 - [ ] Show error in a friendly way.
+- [ ] Create a fix conflicted automated steps.
+[THIS](https://dev.to/smetankajakub/how-to-resolve-merge-conflicts-in-bitbucket-repository-with-git-bash-34ag)
 - [ ] Build a neovim plugin ;)